Tips For Buying A New Motorcycle

 Talk to the salesmen and assess your information.
 They are there to sell motorcycles, but they also have a lot of knowledge about the motorcycles.
 Establish guidelines with the sales representative.
 Do not get pushed into a purchase you do not want to make.
 Remember visiting the dealership is first a fact-finding mission.
 You may leave the dealership with a new motorcycle, but only after you have decided 100% that you want that particular motorcycle.

 Take a Test Ride

-A test ride will greatly inpact on your decision of purchasing a particular motorcycle.
+A test ride will greatly impact your decision of whether to purchase a particular motorcycle.
 A test ride will give you the feel of how the motorcycle performs.
 You can feel the weight and lean of the motorcycle.
 Take the motorcycle around turns to feel how it handles.
 Get the motorcycle up to speed to shift through the gears.
 Apply the brakes harder than normal to see how they bite.
 If the motorcycle has accessories, see how they function and if you like the usability.
 As always, ride with DOT approved gear.

 The price is always a huge factor in determining what to buy.
 Financing allows you to purchase a motorcycle through a loan or other borrowing measures.
 The larger the down payment, the less the monthly payments will be.
 Remember that there is interest on these payments.
 You will be paying much more than the sticker price of the motorcycle through financing because of the interest on the payments.
 Make sure you can afford the monthly payments and live comfortably.
 There are always finance specialists at dealerships to inform you about financing decisions.
 Try and work the best deal with your salesman to get the best bang for your buck.